-The Meramec region is projected to reach just over 205,000 people by 2030 according to the Missouri Office of Budget and Management and the Missouri State Demographer.
-The estimated regional growth of 3.1% is almost half the rate of

-Figure X Source: MO Office of Budget and Management 2000-2030 Population Projections the projected growth of the state (6%) for the same period.
+The Meramec Region is projected to reach just over 205,000 people by 2030, according to the Missouri Office of Budget and Management and the Missouri State Demographer.
+The estimated regional growth of 3.1% is almost half the rate of the projected growth of the state (6%) for the same period.